The Government Is Erasing January 6 Records While Building a Fund to Pay the Attackers

 33 pardoned defendants have been rearrested

 According to CREW and the 19th News, at least 33 pardoned January 6 defendants have been arrested, charged, or sentenced for other crimes.
+One was sentenced to life for child molestation.
+Another threatened to kill the House Minority Leader.

 Crime typeCount